toji/toji.dev/webgpu-best-practices/msaa.md

     format: navigator.gpu.getPreferredCanvasFormat(),
     // Canvas context textures default to a usage of RENDER_ATTACHMENT });

+// Later in the frame loop
+const colorTexture = context.getCurrentTexture();
 ```

 Alternatively you can also resolve to a texture you create normally via `device.createTexture()`, it just won't show up in the canvas.